Tase railway station

-Tase railway station is a railway station located in Tase Subdistrict, Yala City, Yala.
+Ta Se railway station (ตาเซะ) is a railway station located in Ta Se Subdistrict, Yala City, Yala.
 It is a class 3 railway station located 1031.590 km from Thon Buri railway station.

 2005 train bombings

 On 19 October 2005, separatists planted three 20 kg bombs under the railway tracks between Tase and Yala, around the 1036 km post.
 The bombs were planted at 20-metre intervals and exploded when a scheduled military train, No. 2071, was running towards Yala.
 Of the three bombs planted, only two bombs were ignited (ones at the front and back) of the train.
 No one was injured from the bombings and the train was carefully driven up to Yala railway station.
 The event was part of the South Thailand Insurgency.